confusedkernel/teewhy.net/content/blog/five-neovim-plugins/index.md

 draft: false
 ---

-About six months ago, [Léana](https://earth2077.fr) made me switch from JetBrains IDEs to NeoVim.
+About six months ago, [Léana](https://earth2077.fr) made me switch from JetBrains IDEs to Neovim.
 As one may expect, it wasn't an easy transition from a full-blown IDE to a highly customizable text editor.
-It took me a long time to get used to working in a NeoVim environment (and configure it to my liking as well), but once you get the hang of it - it's just like you gained 100 XPs in a coding game!
+It took me a long time to get used to working in the Neovim environment (and configure it to my liking as well), but once you get the hang of it - it's like walking on air.
+By using a wide range of keyboard shortcuts and the clever community plugins - it'll increase your productivity by tenfold.

 ## which-key.nvim